 Where Can I Find This?

-Local markets are one of the prominent ways that people are brought together in local communities.
+Nilupa Yasmin was drawn to the markets in Sandwell because they are a place where people from diverse backgrounds come together.
 From weekly group meetings to nattering in little hubs, community life is something that is both cherished and celebrated here.
-This exhibition looks at celebrating this union of people who both attend local markets in Sandwell as well as those who have based their livelihood from them.
-Nilupa uses weaving as a process to tell the tale of the markets because it has clear ties to community gathering and a long history of bringing people together through technique, time and workmanship.
+This exhibition looks at celebrating this union of people who both visit the markets and those who have based their livelihood from them.
+Nilupa’s photographs are woven together to create colourful and complex, patterned images that reflect the people, and the products for sale.

 This commission is part of the Forge Artist Open Call Programme which invited 12 West Midlands artists and/or curators to make new bodies of work for the Blast!
 Festival and take part in a mentorship programme.